top of page

 P

-Pet Milk: evaporated milk; for a few decades, the Pet Milk evaporated milk brand was so popular it was referred to by its brand name exclusively
+Pet Milk: Evaporated milk; for a few decades, the Pet Milk evaporated milk brand was so popular it was referred to by its brand name exclusively

 Q